kstasko/notes/aws/data-analyst-cert/da-udemy-s4-analysis.md

 Pay-as-you-go
 - $5 per TB scanned
 - Successful or cancelled queries count, `failed queries do not`
-- No charge for DDL (CREATE/ALTER/DROP, etc)
+- No charge for DDL ( CREATE / ALTER / DROP, etc)

 `Save up to 30% - 90% by using columnar formats & get better performance`
 - ORC, Parquet